Chirality in Astrophysics: Magnetic helicity throughout the whole Universe

 \subsection{Detecting handedness from unit vectors in the sky}

 In addition to measuring the polarization of GWs as an indicator of the helicity of the underlying magnetic field, there is yet another interesting method that we describe here briefly.
-Suppose we observed energetic photons from a particular astrophysical source from three slightly different directions, $\nnn_1$, $\nnn_2$, and $\nnn_3$, and that their energies $E_i$ are ordered such that $E_1<E_2<E_3$, then we can construct a pseudoscalar \EQ Q=(\nnn_1\times\nnn_2)\times\nnn_3. \EN The quantity $Q$ would change sign in a mirror image of our Universe.
+Suppose we observed energetic photons from a particular astrophysical source from three slightly different directions, $\nnn_1$, $\nnn_2$, and $\nnn_3$, and that their energies $E_i$ are ordered such that $E_1<E_2<E_3$, then we can construct a pseudoscalar \EQ Q=(\nnn_1\times\nnn_2)\cdot\nnn_3. \EN The quantity $Q$ would change sign in a mirror image of our Universe.
 The value of $Q$ may well be zero within error bars, but if it is not, its sign must mean something.

 Detailed calculations have shown the TeV photons from blazars (i.e., the accretion disk around supermassive black holes) can upscatter on the cosmic background light and produce GeV photons.\cite{Tashiro+13} Using about 10,000 photons observed with Fermi Large Area Telescope data over a period of about five years, Tashiro et al.\cite{Tashiro+14} found $Q<0$ for all possible photon triples in certain energy ranges.
-They interpreted this as evidence in favor of a baryogenesis scenario that proceeds through changes in the Chern-Simons number, which implies the generation of magnetic fields of negative helicity.\cite{vachaspati2001}
+They interpreted this as evidence in favor of a baryogenesis scenario that proceeds through changes in the Chern-Simons number, which implies the generation of magnetic fields of negative helicity;\cite{vachaspati2001} see also Ref.~\citenum{tanmay2021} for a review.

 In all the studies of $Q$ done since then,\cite{Chen+15, Chen+15b, Long+15, Long+15b} one introduced a cutoff toward low Galactic latitudes so as to avoid excess contamination from our Galaxy.
 Using synthetic data, it has been found\cite{AJB20} that it is this procedure that leads to the occurrence of large statistical errors in the estimate of $Q$.
 Updated observations covering 11 years turned out to be no longer compatible with a detection of a negative value of $Q$.\cite{AJB20} This has been confirmed in subsequent work.\cite{Kachelriess+20} Thus, although this method could work in principle, it would require much better statistics.